XanaduAI/thewalrus/docs/hermite.rst

 .. math::
 	G_{\bm{m}}^{(-\bm{B})}(\alpha) = \text{lhaf}\left(\text{vid}(\bm{B}_{\bm{m}},\alpha_{\bm{m}})\right),

 for loop hafnians.
-With these two identification one can use the recursion relations of the multidimensional Hermite polynomials to calculate all the hafnians of the reductions of a given matrix up to a given cutoff.
+With these two identifications one can use the recursion relations of the multidimensional Hermite polynomials to calculate all the hafnians of the reductions of a given matrix up to a given cutoff.